×

 • Essays must be original works that have not previously been published elsewhere, including on a personal blog or social media page.

-• The use of generative AI (such as ChatGPT) is not allowed.
+• The use of generative AI (such as ChatGPT) at any point of the writing process (including ideating, organizing, drafting, and editing) is not permitted.

 • Essays must be 800–1,000 words and address one of the topics below.